mitsuhiko/lucumr/2015/2/17/ui-and-hidden-consistency.rst

 <https://raw.githubusercontent.com/git/git/c7c4bbe63193f580abd2460e96dd7e65f2d4904c/Documentation/tutorial.txt>`_.

-Git didn't start as a version control system, it started as a concept that other tools could build a version control system on top.
+Git didn't start as a version control system, it started as a concept that other tools could use to build a version control system on top.
 And this set a very different tone for how it developed than many other systems.

 Surely git changed over the last 10 years and some concepts were changed, but in the grant scheme of things it has not changed much.
-There is a certain beauty in being able to create a repository in git from 2005, doing another commit with git from 2015, doing another commit with git from 2005 and looking at the resulting log with a git from 2015.
+There is a certain beauty in being able to create a repository in git from 2005, doing another commit with git from 2015, doing another commit with git from 2005 and looking at the resulting log with git from 2015.

 The core concept of git has not changed.